An ALE method for simulations of axisymmetric elastic surfaces in flow: Conclusion

 \section{Conclusion}

 In this paper we have presented a novel ALE method to simulate axisymmetric elastic surfaces immersed in Navier-Stokes fluids.
 As inherent to ALE methods, the grid is matched to the elastic material which can therefore be resolved with relatively few grid points.
 The axisymmetric setting reduces the system effectively to a two-dimensional problem.
-Accordingly, the method combines high accuracy with computational efficiency.
+Elastic surface forces are discretized with surface finite-differences and coupled to evolving finite elements of the bulk problems.
+An implicit coupling strategy reduces time step restrictions induced by the stiffness of the stretching elasticity.

-This is confirmed in several numerical test cases dominated either by surface tension, bending stiffness or in-plane elasticity.
+The method combines high accuracy with computational efficiency, which is confirmed in several numerical test cases dominated either by surface tension, bending stiffness or in-plane elasticity.
 In all these cases we find that numerical errors are relatively small even for relatively coarse grids and converge with order 1-2 with respect to grid size and time step size.
-The computational times are on the order of minutes on a single core CPU.
+The computational times of the test problems are on the order of minutes on a single core CPU.
+While such a high computational speed is not required in most typical applications, it does enable otherwise unfeasible simulations as soon as the problems involve a high number of grid points or rich dynamics demanding many time steps.

-Further, it is straightforward to account for completely different physics in both surrounding domains.
-As an example, we present first simulations of the observed shape oscillations of novel microswimming shells \cite{Djellouli2017} and the uniaxial compression of biological cells filled with cytoplasm \cite{poisson2019}.
+As examples, we present first simulations of the observed shape oscillations of novel microswimming shells \cite{Djellouli2017} and the uniaxial compression of biological cells filled with cytoplasm \cite{poisson2019}.
 In collaboration with (bio)physicists, the method is currently used to get more insight into the dynamics of microswimming shells and the cellular cortex.
-As a next step we plan to extend the method to full three dimensions, which requires a new definition of the surface forces.
+As a next step we plan to extend the method to full three dimensions.